If you are new here, then welcome. I'm so glad you're here.

 3. Respect begets respect and monitoring apps do not send a respectful message.

-I definitely will never tell you that you should rely on monitoring by keeping track of every single move your kid and her friends make online.
+I definitely will never tell you that you should rely on monitoring by keeping track of every single move your child and her friends make online.
 Not only is this unrealistic and unsustainable, but I know that you don’t have time for this.

-Truth bomb: A kid who has been taught to be balanced, safe, wise, and kind online can use any app well with or without you.
+Truth bomb: A kid child has been taught to be balanced, safe, wise, and kind online can use any app well with or without you.
 But this doesn’t happen with luck or by accident.
 It takes a couple weeks to teach and to put this in place.
 A couple weeks —> lifelong habits.

 Are you in the right place?